JesChamp/JesChamp/README.md

  ```
 My name is Jesse Champion.
 I graduated with a Bachelor's Degree in Accounting, but have always been interested in programming.

 My goal is to self teach myself to become a full stack developer.
+I am using GitHub as a way to document my journey in addition to contributing to the open source community.

+You can track my current FreeCodeCamp progress [here](https://www.freecodecamp.org/JesseChampion).

 ## These are the languages I would like to explore/learn:
 | LANGUAGES | STATUS | MASTERY |